The Producers (musical)

-The Producers is a musical comedy with music and lyrics by Mel Brooks, and a book by Brooks and Thomas Meehan.
+The Producers is a musical comedy with music and lyrics by Mel Brooks and a book by Brooks and Thomas Meehan.
 It is adapted from Brooks's 1967 film of the same name.

-The story concerns two theatrical producers who scheme to get rich by fraudulently overselling interests in a Broadway flop.
-Complications arise when the show unexpectedly turns out to be successful.
-The humor of the show draws on ridiculous accents, caricatures of gay people and Nazis, and many show business in-jokes.
+The story concerns two theatrical producers who scheme to get rich by fraudulently overselling interests in a Broadway musical designed to fail.
+Complications arise when the show is a surprise hit.
+The humor of The Producers draws on exaggerated accents, caricatures of Jews, gay people and Nazis, and many show business in-jokes.

 After 33 previews, the original Broadway production opened at the St. James Theatre on April 19, 2001, starring Nathan Lane and Matthew Broderick, and ran for 2,502 performances, winning a record-breaking 12 Tony Awards.
 It spawned a successful West End production running for just over two years, national tours in the US and UK, many productions worldwide and a 2005 film version.

 Background

 David Geffen persuaded Mel Brooks to turn his film into a stage musical.
 When Brooks met with Jerry Herman to discuss their working together, Herman declined, telling Brooks that he should do the job himself, as he was a good songwriter.
 Brooks then asked Thomas Meehan to join him in writing the book for the stage.
 Brooks persuaded Mike Ockrent and his wife Susan Stroman to join the creative team as director and choreographer.
 After Ockrent's death in 1999, Stroman agreed to continue as both director and choreographer.